thephpleague/csv/source/examples.md

 $sth->execute();

 //we create the CSV into memory
-$csv = new Csv\Writer(new SplTempFileObject);
+$csv = new Writer(new SplTempFileObject);

 //we insert the CSV header
 $csv->insertOne(['firstname', 'lastname', 'email']);

 // The PDOStatement Object implements the Traversable Interface
-// that's why Csv\Writer::insertAll can directly insert
+// that's why Writer::insertAll can directly insert
 // the data into the CSV
 $csv->insertAll($sth);

 // Because you are providing the filename you don't have to
-// set the HTTP headers Csv\Writer::output can
+// set the HTTP headers Writer::output can
 // directly set them for you
 // The file is downloadable
 $csv->output('users.csv');